Zarjis802559/first_project/exper/README.md

     float breadth;

 public:
-    // Constructor to initialize length and breadth Rectangle(float l, float b) : length(l), breadth(b) {}
+    Rectangle(float l, float b) : length(l), breadth(b) {}

-    // Method to calculate the area of the rectangle float area() const
+    float area() const
     {
         return length * breadth;
     }

-    // Overload == operator to compare if two rectangles have equal areas bool operator==(const Rectangle& r)
+    bool operator==(const Rectangle& r)
     {
         return this->area() == r.area();
     }

-    // Overload > operator to check if one rectangle's area is larger than the other bool operator>(const Rectangle& r)
+    bool operator>(const Rectangle& r)
     {
         return this->area() > r.area();
     }

-    // Overload < operator to check if one rectangle's area is smaller than the other bool operator<(const Rectangle& r)
+    bool operator<(const Rectangle& r)
     {
         return this->area() < r.area();
     }

-    // Method to display the area of the rectangle void displayArea()
+    void displayArea()
     {
         cout << "Area: " << area() << endl;